Edge Guided GANs with Contrastive Learning for Semantic Image Synthesis: Edge Guided GANs with Contrastive Learning

-In this section, we describe the proposed Edge Guided GAN (EdgeGAN) for semantic image synthesis.
-We first introduce an overview of the proposed EdgeGAN, and then introduce the details of each module.
-Finally, we present the optimization objective.

-\textbf{Framework Overview.} Fig.~\ref{fig:method} shows the overall structure of the proposed EdgeGAN for semantic image synthesis, which consists of a semantic and edge guided generator $G$ and a multi-modality discriminator $D$.
-The generator $G$ consists of five components: 1) a parameter-sharing convolutional encoder $E$ is proposed to produce deep feature maps $F$; 2) an edge generator $G_e$ is adopted to generate edge maps $I_e^{'}$ taking as input deep features from the encoder; 3) an image generator $G_i$ is used to produce intermediate images $I^{'}$; 4) an attention guided edge transfer module $G_t$ is designed to forward useful structure information from the edge generator to the image generator; and 5) the semantic preserving module $G_s$ is developed to selectively highlight class-dependent feature maps according to the input label for generating semantically consistent images $I^{''}$.
-Meanwhile, to effectively train the network, we propose a multi-modality discriminator $D$ that can simultaneously distinguish the outputs from two modalities, i.e., edge and image space.
+\textbf{Framework Overview.} Figure~\ref{fig:method} shows the overall structure of ECGAN for semantic image synthesis, which consists of a semantic and edge guided generator $G$ and a multi-modality discriminator $D$.
+The generator $G$ consists of eight components: (1) a parameter-sharing convolutional encoder $E$ is proposed to produce deep feature maps $F$; (2) an edge generator $G_e$ is adopted to generate edge maps $I'_e$ taking as input deep features from the encoder; (3) an image generator $G_i$ is used to produce intermediate images $I'$; (4) an attention guided edge transfer module $G_t$ is designed to forward useful structure information from the edge generator to the image generator; (5) the semantic preserving module $G_s$ is developed to selectively highlight class-dependent feature maps according to the input label for generating semantically consistent images $I''$; (6) a label generator $G_l$ is employed to produce the label from $I''$; (7) the similarity loss is proposed to calculate the intra-class and inter-class relationships.
+(8) the contrastive learning module $G_c$ aims to model global semantic relations between training pixels, guiding pixel embeddings towards cross-image category-discriminative representations that eventually improve the generation performance.

-EdgeGAN takes a semantic layout as input and outputs a semantically correspondent photo-realistic image.
-During training, the ground truth edge map is extracted from corresponding ground truth images with Canny Edge Detector~\cite{canny1986computational}.
+Meanwhile, to effectively train the network, we propose a multi-modality discriminator $D$ that distinguishes the outputs from both modalities, i.e., edge and image.